 C7.
 Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking (freshman) admission decisions.

+degree-seeking (freshman) admission decisions.
 Very Important Important Considered Not Considered Academic Rigor of secondary school record Class rank Academic GPA Standardized test scores Application Essay Recommendation Nonacademic Interview Extracurricular activities Talent/ability Character/personal qualities First generation Alumni/ae relation Geographical residence State residency Religious affiliation/commitment Racial/ethnic status Volunteer work Work experience Level of applicant's interest SAT and ACT Policies C8.
-Entrance exams A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
-X Yes \quad No If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2019.
-ADMISSION Require Recommend Require for Consider If Not Used Some Submitted SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT П SAT Subject Tests

-B. If your institution will make use of the ACT in admir Fall 2019 please indicate which ONE of the following admissions process):

-ACT with writing required ACT with writing recommendedX ACT with or without writing accepted

-If your institution will make use of the SAT in admission Fall 2019 please indicate which ONE of the following a admissions process): SAT with Essay component required SAT with ESSAY component recommended X SAT with or without ESSAY component accepted C. Please indicate how your institution will use the SAT applies (regardle ss of whether the Essay score will be used in the
+Entrance exams Ш A. Does your institution make use of SAT, A ACT, or SAT Subject Te ☐ No st scores in admissi on decisions for fire st-time, first-year, B. If your institution will make use of the AGF Fall 2020 please indicate which ONE of the admissions process): ACT with writing required ACT with writing recommended.
+ACT with or without writing accepted If your institution will make use of the SAT Fall 2020 please indicate which ONE of the admissions process): SAT with Essay component required SAT with ESSAY component recomme SAT with or without ESSAY component following applies (regar nded or first-time, first-ydless of whether the ear, degree-seeking Essay score will be applicants for e used in the If your institution will make use of the SAT Fall 2020 please indicate which ONE of the admissions process): SAT with Essay component required SAT with ESSAY component recomme SAT with or without ESSAY component following applies (regar nded

-SAT essay ACT essay

-For admission

-For placement

-For advising

-In place of an application essay

-As a validity check on the application essay

-No college policy as of now

-Not using essay component X X

-D. In addition, does your institution use applicants' test X yes no E. Latest date by which SAT or ACT scores must be relatest date by which SAT Subject Test scores must.
-F. If necessary, use this space to clarify your test policy not required of some students): received for fall- t be received for cies (e.g., if tests r placement (e.g. term admission August 1 fall-term admission August 1 are recommended for some students, or if tests are g., state tests):